strangerstudios/pmpro-addon-packages/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .1.1 =
+* Changed what text is shown when a page is locked.
+* If you don't have a required level, when viewing a locked page, the checkout link will choose a free membership level to switch to if one is available.

 = .1 =
 * Initial release.